Jets Flying over Castle in Germany

 With Steam, for example, there is no endpoint from the Steam REST API to get your games with the achievement data all in one request.
 So, for every game you need to make a request to load the achievement data.
 All of this is done by lcp so that when a request is made to lcp.dev.mattglei.ch/steam/cache it returns the games with their achievements all in one request.
 This cuts down +25 requests to the Steam REST API with each request taking +400ms down to one request that takes ~200ms.

-Avoid hitting API rate limits
+Prevent hitting API rate limits

 Most major APIs have rate limits.
 The Strava API for example only allows 100 requests every 15 minutes.
 If I wasn't caching this data and was simply requesting the data every time that someone visited the site I could very easily encounter rate limiting.
 The REST API that is exposed by lcp has no rate limits, so my site can hit it every time a request is made without having to worry about rate limits.